Ottawa reported 36 more cases of COVID-19 Saturday.

 Today's Ottawa update

-Ottawa Public Health (OPH) reported 65 more COVID-19 cases and no deaths Saturday.
+Ottawa Public Health (OPH) reported 36 more COVID-19 cases Saturday and no new deaths.

 Numbers to watch

-35.7: The overall weekly incidence rate, a rolling seven-day total of new COVID-19 cases expressed per 100,000 residents, is slightly higher than on Friday.
+20.2: The overall weekly incidence rate, a rolling seven-day total of new COVID-19 cases expressed per 100,000 residents, is slightly higher than on Friday.

-11: The number of Ottawa residents being treated for COVID-19 in an Ottawa hospital.
-Vaccines have helped prevent serious injury and death in the fourth wave.
+9: The number of Ottawa residents currently being treated for COVID-19 in an Ottawa hospital.

-7: The number of those patients in an intensive care unit, up two since Friday.
+1: The number of those patients in an intensive care unit.

-807,493: The number of Ottawa residents who have received at least one dose of a COVID-19 vaccine as of Friday, about 900 more than Wednesday's update.
+828,601: The number of Ottawa residents who have received at least one dose of a COVID-19 vaccine as of Friday, about 900 more than Wednesday's update.

-750,766: The number of Ottawa residents who are fully vaccinated, about 1,800 more than on Wednesday.
+791,096: The number of Ottawa residents who are fully vaccinated, about 1,800 more than on Wednesday.

-81%: The percentage of Ottawa residents age 12 and up who are fully vaccinated.
+86%: The percentage of Ottawa residents age 12 and up who are fully vaccinated.
 Every age group sits above 85 per cent except 18 to 39.